Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Full forms of adjectives:

-And often praises his nobility,
+And he often glorifies his nobility,

 A. P. Sumarokov.
 Satire.
 About nobility.
 1771